Live!! (Yngwie Malmsteen album): Personnel

-Originally Cozy Powell would be the drummer for this tour, however due to his death on 5 April 1998, Jonas Ostman was hired to replace him.
+While Cozy Powell performed on the Facing the Animal studio album, he had declined to participate in the supporting tour.
+The first show of this 36 date run was on March 26, 1998, at Jaxx Nightclub.
+Cozy died on April 5th, 1998.

 Japanese Version

 In Japan the album was released with an EP with 3 songs live of the Brazilian hard rock band Dr. Sin.
 This EP was called 'Live in Brazil'.